psr7-sessions/storageless/README.md

 client can trust the information and that the expiration date is mutually agreed between server and client, a [JWT token](https://tools.ietf.org/html/rfc7519) is used to transmit the information.

-The token MUST be signed (and eventually encrypted) in the default implementation of the library.
+The JWT token is always signed to ensure that the user-agent is never able to manipulate the session.

-Encryption must be asymmetric and based on private/public key, where the private key is owned by the server creating the session.
-Client-side verification of the session is not necessary if TLS is used, but it can eventually be introduced.
+Both symmetric and asymmetric keys are supported for signing/verifying tokens.

 ### Advantages